Manhiça District: Geography

 The principal river in the district is the Komati River.
 The biggest lake is Lake Chuáli.

 The climate is tropical humid at the coast, and tropical dry inland, with the annual rainfall being 807 mm.

 History

 The name of the district originates from Manacusse, a Tchaka chief, who moved here after some conflict in his native area, currently in South Africa.

 Demographics

 As of 2005, 41% of the population of the district was younger than 15 years.
 45% of the population spoke Portuguese.
 The most common mothertongue among the population was Xichangana.
 58% were analphabetic, mostly women.

 Administrative divisions

 The district is divided into six postos, Manhiça (three localities), Xinavane (three localities), 3 de Fevereiro (three localities), Calanga (two localities), Maluana (two localities), and Ilha Josina Machel (two localities).

 Economy

-The town of Manhiça is notable for the research center CISM (Centro de Investigacao em Saude em Manhica) and the Manhiça District Hospital, both institutions work closely together.
+The town of Manhiça is notable for the research center CISM (Centro de Investigação em Saúde em Manhiça) and the Manhiça District Hospital, both institutions work closely together.
 The CISM receives several international students each year.
 Manhiça lies northwest of the capital city Maputo.